 Organizations with low risk awareness are often too focused on one or two specific types of risks.
 This is typically a function of location.
-For example, companies in California are very prepared for wildfires, but have not considered other potential threats (like active shooters or tornadoes).
-Companies in the northeast are often very aware of the threat of winter storms—but not fires (which actually spike during the winter).
-Small companies are especially likely to have low risk awareness.
+For example, companies in California are very prepared for wildfires but may not have considered other potential threats, like active shooters or tornadoes.
+Companies in the northeast, like New York, are often very aware of the threat of winter storms—but perhaps not fires, which happen to spike during the winter.
+Small companies are especially likely to have low-risk awareness.

 Signs of HIGH risk awareness

 Organizations with high risk awareness consider all the types of risks that can impact employee safety and business continuity.
 Many of these companies have implemented an all-hazards approach to form the basis of their risk preparedness.
-Obviously, it’s impossible to create detailed contingency plans for every potential threat.
-But by identifying every major threat type and creating general plans that are flexible enough to respond to all the different threat types, you boost your risk intelligence and better position your company to respond to unexpected events.
+Obviously, it’s impossible to create detailed contingency plans for every potential threat, but by identifying every major threat type and creating flexible plans backed by actionable intelligence, you boost your risk intelligence and position your company to make better decisions when responding to unexpected events.

 Start by performing a business threat assessment rather than relying on guesswork.
 This will immediately improve your risk awareness and indicate which threats you need to focus on.

-You should also implement a threat monitoring system that can track many different threat types.
+You should also implement a threat monitoring system that can track different threat types.
 Even once you have identified all the different threat types that can impact your organization, you need a way to monitor those threats for when they emerge.
 Doing so manually—by watching the news and tracking weather reports—is not an option when you have more than one or two employees.
 Manual monitoring is especially unreasonable when you have remote workers and frequent business travel.
-A threat monitoring system that will track threats for you worldwide—automatically and reliably—and notify you of potential emergencies.
+A threat monitoring system will track threats for you worldwide—automatically and reliably—and notify you of potential emergencies.

-Risk understanding is the ability to display a detailed knowledge of a given threat.
-This is the component of risk intelligence that comes the most from experience.
-Managers with years of experience working in business continuity often display very high levels of risk understanding.
+Risk understanding is the ability to display a detailed comprehension of a given threat.
+This is the component of risk intelligence that is the most grounded in experience.
+Stakeholders and managers with years of experience working in business continuity often display very high levels of risk understanding.
 They have a working knowledge of risk data and mitigation strategies.

 Signs of LOW risk understanding

 Organizations with low risk understanding are often simply underprepared.
-For the most common risks (like winter weather, workplace fires, and hurricanes), there is a critical amount of time and preparation that is necessary to understand the unique nature of each threat.
-Companies that only do the bare minimum to prepare for these threats (e.g. install fire alarms, watch the news for hurricane warnings, etc.) will have low scores for risk understanding.
+For the most common risks (like inclement weather, workplace fires, and hurricanes), it takes time and preparation to understand the unique nature of each threat.
+Companies that do only the bare minimum to prepare for these threats (e.g., install fire alarms or watch the news for hurricane warnings) will have low scores for risk understanding.

 Signs of HIGH risk understanding

 Organizations with high risk understanding have specific plans and infrastructure in place for every major risk type.
 This doesn’t just go for those who work in the business continuity and disaster recovery (BC/DR) department—it goes for the whole company.
-These organizations know the value of tabletop exercises and regular fire drills, to keep every employee prepared and informed.
+These organizations know the value of practicing their response through tabletop exercises and regular fire drills to keep every employee prepared and informed.

-Understanding the nature of the most common risks will go a long way to improving your risk understanding (and consequently, your risk intelligence).
-But for more obscure threats, it’s good to have a system in place for learning threat details quickly once the threat emerges.
-Sometimes, there are clear places to go to get these details (the CDC website, for example, for disease outbreaks like Coronavirus).
+Understanding the nature of your most common risks will go a long way toward improving your risk understanding (and consequently, your risk intelligence).
+But for more obscure threats, it’s good to have a system and resources in place for learning threat details quickly once the threat emerges.

-Risk evaluation is the ability to evaluate the severity of a given threat once it emerges.
+Risk evaluation is the ability to analyze the severity of a given threat once it emerges.
 At a certain level, this can be intuitive.
-An active shooter situation is obviously a high severity threat.
+An active shooter situation is obviously a high-severity threat.
 A thunderstorm is usually low severity.
 But sharp risk evaluation plays the biggest role when assessing situations where threat severity isn’t so simple.

 Signs of LOW risk evaluation